ecometrica/django-dbarray/README.rst

 type used in generated SQL.

-Another issue that may arise when performing lookups with array fields is that PostgreSQL may get the query parameter with a different data type that isn't compatible with the type of the db column (for example text[] instead of varchar[]).
+Another issue that may arise when performing lookups with array fields is that PostgreSQL may get the query parameter as a data type that isn't compatible with the type of the db column (for example text[] instead of varchar[]).
 Then you will get an error like the following::